SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 function and variable declarations.

-The implemented extensions can be registered via settings in the "Extensions" section defined in the DpdlEngine.ini configuration file.
+The implemented extensions can be registered via settings in the "Extensions" section defined in the 'DpdlEngine.ini' configuration file.

 Example of a custom print function, myprintln(..):
 ```java